cristibaluta/Leica-G9ii/README.md

 ## 📜 License

 This project is open-source under the MIT License.
 Feel free to modify and use — but no commercial use without permission.

 ---

+## Parts removed

+1. Lens release push detector (not sure what it was doing beside displaying some info on the screen).
+There is not enough space to add this detector

+---

+## TO DO:
+1. The dials are too lose
+2. The buttons are too short
+3. Thread missing from the lever clicker
+4. Back wheel not grippy enough
+5. Dials gaskets too thin, must be wider
+6. 2nd shutter button bigger
+7. Front and back could be extended up and down for better strength

+---